AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

 * Type-level overflow, when the result of an operation is outside the range defined for the type.

-Mainly for efficiency reasons, while machine level overflow always results in an exception, type level overflows will only be checked at specific boundaries, like assignment:
+Mainly for efficiency reasons, while machine-level overflow always results in an exception, type-level overflows will only be checked at specific boundaries, like assignment:

 .. code:: ada run_button project=Courses.Intro_To_Ada.Strongly_Typed_Language.Overflow_Check_2